trogers1884/dbdepends/README.md

 ## Requirements

-- Laravel 10.0 or higher
+- Laravel 10.0 or higher (including Laravel 11)
 - PostgreSQL 12.0 or higher
 - PHP 8.1 or higher